Is a Backyard Gathering Safe During COVID-19?Sep. 1, 2020 - Katie McCallum

 As an alternative, consider buying prepackaged sides and setting separate, unopened containers out at each household's table.
 And make sure to remind kids that if they want a snack they should grab from the bag of chips at their own family's table.

-When it comes time to serving the BBQ, consider serving straight from the grill — and having just one person from each family fill a platter of meat to serve his or her entire table.
+When it comes time to serving your BBQ or whatever it may be, consider serving straight off the heat — having just one person from each family fill a platter to serve his or her entire table.

 Set up social distancing reminders or barriers